Christina King Smith, Ph.D.

 King-Smith, C. 2009.
 “Melanosome motility in fish retinal pigment epithelial cells”.
 In: The Cytoskeleton: 2nd Edition, Methods in Molecular Biology .
 Vol 586, Humana Press, pp.275-281.

 Burnside, B and C. King-Smith.
 2008.
 “Retinomotor Movements”.
 In: (Squire, L. R., Ed.)
 The Encyclopedia of Neuroscience.
 Elsevier. (online). http://www.elsevierdirect.com/brochures/ens/index.html

-Research in my laboratory is directed in two major areas: 1) understanding mechanisms of actin- dependent organelle motility, and 2) investigating the role of myosin 1 isoforms in lamellipodial dynamics.
-For organelle motility studies, we use retinal pigment epithelial (RPE) cells from fish.
-These cells are found at the back of vertebrate eyes, and contain numerous pigment granules (melanosomes) that undergo mass migrations in reponse to light.
-RPE cells can be isolated from eyes of sunfish, dissociated, and cultured as single cells.
-Melanosome movement can be stimulated in vitro.
-Both aggregation and dispersion of melanosomes in the long apical projections of isolated cells requires an intact actin cytoskeleton.
-Our research is focused on understanding the role of actin dynamics and myosin motors in pigment granule movement.
+My research interests center on understanding mechanisms of intracellular transport in eukaryotic cells.
+As a model system, we use retinal pigment epithelial (RPE) cells from the eyes of fish.
+RPE cells line the back of the vertebrate eye and contain numerous melanin pigment granules (melanosomes).
+In fish, these granules undergo massive migrations throughout the cell, acting as a movable curtain to regulate light flux to the photoreceptors.
+RPE cells can be isolated from eyes of sunfish, dissociated, and cultured as single cells, and RPE pigment granule migration can be stimulated in vitro using chemical triggers.
+Both aggregation and dispersion of pigment granules in the long apical projections of isolated cells require an intact actin cytoskeleton.
+Our research is focused on understanding the signaling mechanisms that elicit pigment granule movement, and the role of actin dynamics and myosin motors in motile processes in the RPE.